Physics Major: Science Education (Grades 4-12) Concentration - Bachelor of Science (BS)

 Curriculum

-The Physics: Science Education Concentration Program is aligned with InTASC Teacher Standards and the National Science Teaching Association (NSTA) Standards.
+The Physics: Science Education Concentration Program is aligned with Wisconsin Teacher Standards and the National Science Teaching Association (NSTA) Standards.

 Besides the courses specified below, physics: science education concentration majors must satisfy additional general education requirements.
-The General Education Program requires a total of 42 credits.
+The General Education Program requires a minimum of 41 credits.

 GEO 200Conservation of Global Environments 53